Campus Community Players

 As a college theatre program, which also relies on members of the community in its productions, the primary goal of the program is the education of students.
 Many students have gone on to professional careers in acting, directing, playwriting, theatre education and theatrical production.
-This aim of teaching and learning, requires a variety of theatrical genres, periods and styles which reflect the current contemporary theatre landscape.

 There are many opportunities to get involved both onstage and off.
 New faces are always welcome!

 Another form of theatre on campus is Continuing Education productions.
 There are three annual shows starring youth 7 to 12-years-old, 12 to 18-years-old, and adults.
 These youth productions bring to life classical tales or popular Broadway musicals in formats for young actors and audience members.
 Its adult productions are often musical revues.

 Singing in the Rain Jr.